aaron-grau/curic/ruby/projects/error_handling/README.md

 Estimated time: 15min.

+## Learning Goals

+* Know how to raise an exception
+* Know how to rescue an exception
+* Be able to explain how an exception bubbles up after it is raised
+* Know when to use `ensure` and `retry`
+* Be able to choose an appropriate exception class

 ## Memory 2 Memory Puzzle

 Go back to our [Memory solutions][memory-solutions] from w1d2 and harden the code, looking for places where we could throw exceptions, or rescue them, rather than using plain loops.